Musicians of the Titanic: Georges Krins

 Georges Alexandre Krins (18 March 1889 – 15 April 1912) was a Belgian violinist.
 Born on 18 March 1889 in Paris, France, his family was from Belgium, and soon after his birth they moved back there to the town of Spa.
 He first studied at Academie de Musique de Spa.
 He then moved to the Conservatoire Royal de Musique in Liège, Belgium, where he studied from 30 October 1902 until 1908, when he won first prize for violin, with the highest distinction.

 As a young man he wanted to join the army; however, his parents persuaded him otherwise.
 He worked in his father's shop and played in La Grande Symphonie, Spa, and in 1910 he moved to Paris to be first violin at Le Trianon Lyrique.
 He subsequently moved to London and played for two years at the Ritz Hotel until March 1912.
 He lived at 10 Villa Road, Brixton, London and became bandmaster of the Trio String Orchestra, which played near the Café Français.
 This led to his being recruited by CW & FN Black, Liverpool to play on the Titanic.

 He boarded the Titanic on Wednesday 10 April 1912 in Southampton.
 His ticket number was 250654, the ticket for all the members of Hartley's orchestra.
 His cabin was second class, and he was the only Belgian musician aboard the Titanic.
 After the Titanic began to sink, Krins and his fellow band members assembled in the first class lounge and started playing music to help keep the passengers calm.
 They later moved to the forward half of the boat deck, where they continued to play as the crew loaded the lifeboats.
 Krins was 23 years old when he died.
 His body was never recovered.

+Memorial concert

+A memorial concert for the Bandsmen of the Titanic was held at the Royal Albert Hall on Friday 24 May, 1912, a month after the sinking, to raise funds to support the families of the musicians lost at sea.
+Musicians from the London Philharmonic Orchestra, the Queen's Hall Orchestra, the London Symphony Orchestra, the New Symphony Orchestra, the Beecham Symphony Orchestra, the Royal Opera Orchestra, and the London Opera House Orchestra made up an orchestra of around 500 players.
+Ada Crossley opened the concert with Felix Mendelssohn's Oh Rest in the Lord from Elijah, with the rest of the programme consisting of solemn orchestral items including works by Elgar, Tchaikovsky and Wagner, with Chopin's Funeral March and Arthur Sullivan's "In Memoriam".
+Seven conductors led the orchestra, Sir Edward Elgar, Sir Henry Wood, Landon Ronald, Percy Pitt, Thomas Beecham, Fritz Ernaldy and Willem Mengelberg.
+The audience joined in singing "Nearer, My God, to Thee" as orchestrated by Sir Henry Wood to close the concert.
+A photograph of the event hangs in the Royal Albert Hall outside the loggia boxes.